Chart Color Schemes

 Waterways is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

 The dwelling structure in Waterways, as per the latest Census, consisted of 87.9% houses and 12.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
-Home ownership in Waterways was 30.5%, similar to Melbourne metro's level, with the remaining dwellings either mortgaged (57.7%) or rented (11.8%).
+In contrast, Melbourne metro had 67.9% houses and 32.1% other dwellings.
+Home ownership in Waterways was 30.5%, similar to Melbourne metro's level.
+The remaining dwellings were either mortgaged (57.7%) or rented (11.8%).
 The median monthly mortgage repayment in Waterways was $2,500, higher than Melbourne metro's average of $2,000.
 The median weekly rent figure for Waterways was $623, compared to Melbourne metro's $390.
-Nationally, Waterways' mortgage repayments were significantly higher at $2,500 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Nationally, Waterways' median monthly mortgage repayments were significantly higher at $2,500 versus the Australian average of $1,863.
+Similarly, rents in Waterways were substantially above the national figure of $375.

 Frequently Asked Questions - Housing